bazelbuild/bazel-toolchains/README.md

 Pre-generated configs tarballs will be generated for every Bazel release starting with 4.0.0 & the latest available [Ubuntu 16.04 Clang + JDK](l.gcr.io/google/rbe-ubuntu16-04:latest) container and uploaded to GCS.
-However, these configs are provided as a convenience for users experimenting with Bazel & remote execution only without any SLOs or functionality guarantees.
-Further, there's no guarantees on how soon after a new release of Bazel or the Ubuntu 16.04 Clang + JDK, the corresponding configs will be available.

-It's strongly recommended to generate and host your own toolchain configs by running the `rbe_config_gen` tool if you intend to use the generated configs in production.
+IMPORTANT: Ensure you read & agree with the terms of the `LICENSE` file included in the configs tarball before using pre-generated configs.
+Basically, never depend directly on any of the URLs mentioned below to download toolchain configs in production because they may break without warning.
+Pre-generated configs are only provided as a convenience for experimenting with configuring Bazel for remote builds.
+Further, there are no guarantees on how long after a new release of Bazel or the Ubuntu 16.04 container mentioned above the corresponding pre-generated configs will be available.
+It's strongly recommended to generate and host your own toolchain configs by running the `rbe_config_gen` tool and test the functionality and correctness of the configs yourself before using them in production.

 See [here](#bazelrc) for instructions on how to initialize your `.bazelrc` file.